The-Jat/TheGuide/c_c++/macro.md

 }

 ```

 ---
 >1.
-Stringizing Operator (#) in C/C++
+Stringizing Operator (#)

-The operator # is known as Stringize Operator in C language, it is used in conjunction with #define directive.
+The operator # is known as Stringize Operator in C C++ language, it is used in conjunction with #define directive.
 \
 Stringize Operator (#) is used to turn the argument into quoted string.
+It transforms the macro parameter to string.
+It causes the macro parameter to enclose in double quoted string.

-> Defining Macro with Stringize Operator
+Syntax : -

 #define macro_function(argument)    #argument